slackapi/bolt-js/docs/_future/workflows.md

 ### Defining Workflows {#defining-workflows}

-Workflows are defined and implemented in your app's [Manifest](/bolt-js/future/app-manifest).
+Workflows are defined in the `manifest/workflow` directory and implemented in your app's [manifest](/bolt-js/future/app-manifest).

-Before we begin, import `DefineWorkflow` at the top of your Manifest file:
+To add a new workflow that sends a greeting to a member of a workspace, create a new file in `manifest/workflow` called `say-hello.js` and import `DefineWorkflow` and `Schema` at the top of your workflow file:

 ```javascript
 const { DefineWorkflow } = require('@slack/bolt');